-• The custom login page itself sets the realm parameter, for example, because it lets the user chose it.
-In this case, you must ensure the custom login page always appends a realm parameter to the goto URL.

-• The realm where the agent must log the user to has DNS aliases configured in AM.
+- The custom login page itself sets the realm parameter, for example, because it lets the user chose it.
+In this case, you must ensure the custom login page always appends a realm parameter to the goto URL. - The realm where the agent must log the user to has DNS aliases configured in AM.
 AM will log in the user to the realm whose DNS alias matches the incoming request URL.
-For example, an inbound request from the http://marketplace.example.com URL logs into the marketplace.example.com user to the realm alias is set to marketplace.example.com user to the realm alias is set to marketplace.example.com user to the realm alias is set to marketplace.example.com user to the realm alias is set to marketplace.example.com user to the realm alias is set to marketplace.example.com user to the realm alias is set to marketplace.example.com user to the complex of the set of the complex of the set of the complex of the set of the complex of the complex

-• Users should always log in to the Top Level Realm.
+For example, an inbound request from the http://marketplace.example.com URL logs into the marketplace.example.com user to the realm alias is set to marketplace.example.com user to the realm alias is set to marketplace.example.com user to the realm alias is set to marketplace.example.com user to the realm alias is set to marketplace.example.com user to the realm alias is set to marketplace.example.com user to the realm alias is set to marketplace.example.com user to the realm alias is set to marketplace.example.com user to the company of the compa - Users should always log in to the Top Level Realm.